Demystifying Decorators in TypeScript: Empowering Your Code with Elegance

 Typescript function decorator is a feature that enables the application of higher-order functions to class constructors and their members.
 See real examples below.

-In the world of TypeScript, decorators are powerful tools that provide an elegant way to modify or extend the behavior of classes, methods, properties, or parameters.
-They are typically used in combination with classes and provide a way to annotate or extend the behavior of these elements without modifying their source code directly.
+In TypeScript, decorators are powerful tools that let you modify or extend the behavior of classes, methods, properties, or parameters.
+They work with classes to add functionality or annotations without changing the original source code directly.

 >> Read more: Mastering Utility Types in TypeScript For Better Code with Examples